 While in Hoi An you can opt for hotels right on the ocean or more towards the center of town.
 You cannot go wrong with either option as the city is not that large.
 One thing I would make sure to look out for is to make sure that your search is focused in Hoi An (Danang hotels might pop up as well in your search).
 Although Danang is a great place too, it is a bit too long of a ride if you are trying to explore Hoi An.

 Finally in Hanoi, take a look at places within the Old Quarter.
 That is where most of the markets, restaurants, and nightlife options are, and is a great place to explore.

 You are bound to use all types of transportation options throughout your trip:

 Flights: between major cities you are book flights for a pretty reasonable price.
 Vietnam Airlines is one of the most efficient and reliable airlines in Vietnam.
 They are even part of the SkyTeam Alliance.
 You can also check out budget airlines such as Jetstar Pacific and VietJet as other options.

 Trains: Going along the coast of Vietnam you also have the option of taking some longer and potentially overnight train rides.
 If you are not tight on time but are tight on a budget this option could be for you.
-Check out this helpful site that goes into more depth about train times and options.
+Check out this helpful train website that goes into more depth about train times and options.